-- Expand library hours at the Main Library, African American Museum & Library at Oakland, Oakland Tool Lending Library, and 16 neighborhood branches with the special parcel tax revenue generated through voter-approved Measure D. - Continued expansion of programs and learning resources, in combination with increased accessibility to libraries through the City, will benefit all communities.
+- Expand library hours at the Main Library, the African American Museum and Library at Oakland, the Oakland Tool Lending Library, and 16 neighborhood branches starting on April 1, 2019 with special parcel tax revenue generated through voter-approved Measure D. - Continued expansion of programs and learning resources, in combination with increased accessibility to libraries through the City, will benefit all communities.